NOTE 2 MATERIAL ACCOUNTING POLICY INFORMATION

 Amortisation

-Intangible asset having finite useful life is amortised on a straight line basis over their useful life.
+I ntangible asset having finite useful life is amortised on a straight-line basis over their useful life.
 Intangible assets having indefinite useful life is not amortised but tested for impairment.

-Enterprise Resource Planning Software cost: Cost of implementation of ERP Software including all related direct expenditure is amortized over a period of 5 years on successful implementation.
+Enterprise Resource Planning Software cost: Cost of implementation of ERP Software including all related direct expenditure is amortised over a period of 5 years on successful implementation.

-The cost of the intangible assets at 1st April 2015, the Company's date of transition to Ind AS, was determined with reference to its carrying value at that date.
+The cost of the intangible assets at April 1, 2015, the Company's date of transition to Ind AS, was determined with reference to its carrying value at that date.

-Capital work in progress / Intangible assets under development
+Capital work-in-progress/Intangible assets under development

 Expenditure, including eligible borrowing cost, net of income earned, during the construction/development period of Property, Plant and Equipment, and Intangible Assets, is included under capital work-in-progress or intangible assets under development, as the case be, and the same is attributed to the respective assets when they are ready for intended use.